dkim0526/python_crawler/README.md

 # python_crawler

-Web crawling using Python is very easy because there are various libraries and its easiness to follow to achieve.
+Web crawling using Python is easy to follow because there are various libraries and its easiness to follow to achieve.

-Initially I thought 'crawling' part was going to be the difficult part in web crawling, but using python made me not worry about it.

-Here are twos ways I have tried:
+Here are three ways I have tried:

-#1.
-Using urlib
+- 1. Using urlib
+	- check crawler.py

-#2.
-Using scrapy
+- 2. Using scrapy
+	- check crawler2.py
+- 3. Using BeautifulSoup
+	- check crawler3.py

+Thing that I will crawl is going to be some reddit posts in reddit page in BlobkChain pages:
+- Before doing this, please refer <a href="https://github.com/reddit/reddit/wiki/API#rules" target="_blank">Here</a> to aware of this information.
+Some websites have their specific rules of accessing their information.